 The system operated for several years until ABC’s Prime Time Live caught wind of the scam.
 Following investigations, they released a special named “The Apple of God’s Eye.”
 Among other things, it showed how the prayer requests were simply being thrown out in the trash—minus the money, of course.

 Tilton was sued for fraud by some who had sent in prayer requests in the genuine belief that he would be able to help, and his television show was thrown off the air.
-Though his ministry still preaches, it never came close to reaching the heights it achieved during his prime.
+As of 2020, his ministry still preaches, although it hasn’t come close to reaching the heights it achieved during his prime.
 The “church” even held services at a hotel conference room outside Los Angeles.

 7Billy James Hargis